geudde/attic-chest/pages/04.season-3/13.meeting-41/11.mouse/docs.md

 For now the time, the destin’d time was sent:
 So fate ordain’d — and who can fate prevent?
 Thick shades once more had veil’d the haunted house;
-Once more from coverts bolts th’adventurous mouse,
+Once more from coverts bolts th’ adventurous mouse,
 Sighting in evil hour, in quest of prey
-Where in a group th’avenging *oysters* lay.
+Where in a group th’ avenging *oysters* lay.
 The fish commission’d from the wat’ry throng
 With tegument of scaly armour, strong,
 Lay with expanded jaws and gaping shell;